winterdharma/DharmaPearls/01_agama/ekottarika/index.md

 <h1>The Numerical Discourses</h1>
 <h4>(S. <cite>Ekottarika Āgama</cite>; C. <span class="ch">增壹阿含經</span>)</h4>
 <hr/>
-<p>The <cite>Numerical Discourses</cite> is a collection of Āgama sutras that was translated to Chinese by Dharmanandi and edited by a team headed by Gautama Saṃghadeva.
-The exact date of translation is unclear, but the text itself retains the older style of translators prior to Gautama Saṃghadeva’s translation of the *Medium Discourses*.</p>
+<div style="margin-left: 5em; margin-right: 5em;"><p>The <cite>Numerical Discourses</cite> is a collection of Āgama <em>sūtra</em>s that was translated to Chinese by Dharmanandi and edited by a team headed by Gautama Saṃghadeva and Daoan between 384-5 CE in Changan.
+The exact date of the version that has survived to the present-day is unclear.
+This is because it underwent redactions and at least two recensions circulated for a time.
+We can say with certainty that Gautama Saṃghadeva was not the translator given the large difference in style between this collection and the <em>Medium Discourses</em>.
+Further reading about the history of this text can be found in Palumbo’s <a href="http://agamaresearch.dila.edu.tw/wp-content/uploads/2013/10/Palumbo-2013.pdf" target="_blank"><cite>An Early Chinese Commentary on the Ekottarika-āgama</cite></a>.</p>

-<p>The <cite>Numerical Discourses</cite> collection is controversial because it contains a number of passages of clearly Mahāyāna inspiration, yet it also represents an early canonical tradition that doesn’t align with the Theravāda or Sarvāstivāda.
-As such, it appears to be a piece of another tradition that offers an alternative glimpse of early Buddhist texts in India.</p>
+<p>The <cite>Numerical Discourses</cite> collection has been a source of some controversy among scholars because it contains a number of passages of clearly Mahāyāna inspiration.
+It also represents an early canonical tradition that doesn’t align entirely with Theravāda or Sarvāstivāda Buddhism.
+Some scholars have speculated that it represents a tradition of Mahāsāṃghika Buddhism, but there are important differences between its content and what remains of that tradition’s texts.
+In any case, this version of the <cite>Numerical Discourses</cite> provides us with an alternative glimpse of early Buddhism as it once existed in India.</p>

-<p>Like the Theravāda <cite>Aṅguttara Nikāya</cite>, the <cite>Numerical Discourses</cite> is arranged in a numerical order starting with topics with one item and ending with topics with eleven items.
-The sutras are arranged in 52 chapters.</p>
+<p>Like the Theravādin <cite>Aṅguttara Nikāya</cite> (AN), the <cite>Numerical Discourses</cite> is arranged into divisions that have a numerical theme, starting with topics consisting of one item and ending with topics of eleven items.
+These larger divisions are not explicitly titled as such.
+Instead, there are fifty-two chapter titles with contents that generally progress numerically as we would expect.
+Unlike AN, this version of the <cite>Numerical Discourses</cite> also contains material that was usually included in Vinaya texts, such as stories about the compilation of the early Buddhist canon, Gautama’s <em>bodhisattva</em> practice before his awakening, and the conversion of his early disciples.</p>

-<p>Below is a list of translated <em>sūtra</em>s from the <cite>The Numerical Discourses</cite> that are currently available.
-Note that the Table of Contents is a work in progress to be filled in completely in the future with titles and parallels for <em>sūtra</em>s not yet translated.
-Please feel free to send any <a href="mailto:dharmapearls1@gmail.com">feedback or corrections</a>.</p>
+<p>Below is a table of contents with links to translated <em>sūtra</em>s from the <cite>Numerical Discourses</cite> and their parallels.
+Note that this table of contents is a work in progress that will eventually be filled completely with information about the untranslated <em>sūtra</em>s as well.</p>

+<p>Please feel free to send any <a href="mailto:dharmapearls1@gmail.com">feedback or corrections</a>.</p></div>

 <hr/>